wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V10.4: 08-Mar-2025 by wavemotion-dave
+* DSi now supports cart ROMs up to 4MB (4096K).
+Only a few tech demos and MSX games get anywhere near this.

 V10.3: 15-Nov-2024 by wavemotion-dave
 * Added support for the 31-in-1 and 63-in-1 multicarts.
 * Added support for 'Wave Direct' sound driver to render digitized speech in games such as Sewer Sam, Squish-Em, Wizard of Wor, etc.